XORIONCHAIN/xorion-main/README.md

     - Submit the bonding transaction

 2. **Set Session Keys:**
-    - After bonding, you'll see options to either "Set Session Key" or "Nominate"
+    - After bonding, you'll see options to either "Session Key" or "Nominate"
-    - Click **"Set Session Key"**
+    - Click **"Session Key"**
     - Enter the session keys (the hex string from step 1)
     - Submit the transaction and wait for confirmation